frederic-mallet/ccsl-sts/dependencies/jar/Readme.md

   - requires [binaryWord.jar](../common/)
 - sts-choco.jar [optional] : CCSL solver that encodes CCSL constraint with Choco Constraint solver.
 If solver is Choco.

+## Invariant solvers
+To reduce STS automata, you need to use constraint solvers:
+- sts-choco: use choco solver to reduce invariants

 ## Backends
 - html.jar [optional] : Contains a backend to produce a time trace as an HTML file.
 If backend is HTML.
   - depends on [common/html](../common)